 Crime Commissioner for Hertfordshire, David Lloyd, on Twitter

 Commissioner's Community Fund

-businesses to get together and generate
+communities and businesses to get together and generate

-Commissioner is particularly keen to support projects
+ideas.
+I am particularly keen to support projects